 Welcome to Holkham and to what is still very much a lived in, family home.
 My ancestor, Thomas Coke, the first Earl of Leicester, conceived the Palladian Hall as his vision of an Italian villa on the windswept north Norfolk coast.
-Our family has lived here continuously since the 1750s and we take great pride in sharing the house and its treasures, the deer park and Holkham beach, with our visitors.
+Our family has lived in this house continuously since the 1750s, though at Holkham since 1612.
+We take great pride and joy in sharing the house and its treasures, the deer park and Holkham beach, with our visitors.

 I am passionate about renewable energy.
-To date, the estate has installed three bio-mass boilers using woodchip from our woods as well as a ground source heat pump for new offices and a large photovoltaic solar field producing electricity.
-Additionally an anaerobic digestion plant producing gas for the National Grid is fed with maize grown on the estate.
+To date, the estate has installed three bio-mass boilers which use woodchip from our woods as well as a ground source heat pump for our new offices and a large photovoltaic solar field producing electricity.
+Additionally an anaerobic digestion plant producing gas for the National Grid is fed with maize and rye grown on the estate.

-In 2007 my late father, the seventh Earl, retired to another property on the estate.
-The same year my wife Polly and I with our four young children moved into the hall.
+In 2008 my late father, the seventh Earl, retired to another property on the estate.
+The same year my wife Polly and I, with our four young children, moved into the hall.
 We do not treat the house as a museum.
 We encourage our visitors to walk on the carpets and to get close to the ancient statues and treasures, as we do.

-New in 2016, designed by Hopkins architects, are our refurbished and enlarged Courtyard Café, a new shop and a new exhibition; Field to Fork, charting my family’s close association with agriculture.
+In spring 2016, we opened our new visitor facilities with a refurbished and enlarged Courtyard Café, a new shop and a new exhibition; Field to Fork, charting my family’s close association with agriculture.
 It explains how many of the crops we grow become food on your plate.
-The old Victorian bowling alley that became the Holkham Pottery factory and twentieth century shop have been converted into a very impressive wedding and events space, The Lady Elizabeth Wing that can cater for events ranging from 60 to 400 people.
+The old Victorian bowling alley that became the Holkham Pottery factory and twentieth century shop has been converted into a very impressive wedding and events space, The Lady Elizabeth Wing, which can accommodate functions and events for 60 to 400 people.